Jorge Taiana: Political career

 Following his release, Taiana held several academic positions until he was appointed Advisor to the Foreign Affairs Committee of the Argentine Chamber of Deputies (1987–89).
 He was appointed Undersecretary for Organizations and Special Matters after the election of fellow Peronist Carlos Menem in 1989, and in 1990 was appointed Undersecretary for Foreign Policy and later Director of International Organizations (1991).
 Between 1992 and 1995, he was the Argentine Ambassador to Guatemala and concurrently to Belize.
 After wide regional support to his candidature, he served as Executive Secretary of the Inter-American Commission on Human Rights of the OAS between 1996 and 2001, and then became Secretary for Human Rights of the Government of the Province of Buenos Aires.

 President Kirchner appointed Taiana as Minister of Foreign Affairs, International Trade and Worship in December 2005, replacing Rafael Bielsa; Taiana had been Bielsa's Deputy since 2003.
 As Foreign Minister, Taiana has presided over the United Nations Security Council and to dealt with issues such as the Falkland Islands sovereignty dispute, the paper mill dispute with Uruguay and the accession of Venezuela to Mercosur, among many other matters of Argentine foreign policy.
 He was confirmed as Foreign Minister by Cristina Fernández de Kirchner on her inaugural on 10 December 2007.
+During his time as foreign minister, a parallel embassy was established in Venezuela under the leadership of Claudio Uberti, who developed businesses with money that later financed the Kirchners' political campaigns.
+The affair became public knowledge when Antonini Wilson entered the country with suitcases containing $800,000.

 He resigned his post on 18 June 2010, citing "lack of support and differences" with the President.
 He remained generally supportive of her administration, however, and in September was nominated to head the Front for Victory party list for the Buenos Aires City Legislature.